gmetrixr/docs/gmetri-docs/docs/05_compatibility/04_constraints.md

 So, try to limit the number of high resolution images and videos you add to a scene.

 When you run out of graphic memory, you may also see things like green screen not work properly.

+### Audio limitations
+There is a hard limit on the number of Audio elements (including both Audio and TTS elements) that can be added in a single scene.
+Currently, this limit is set to 60 to ensure that there are no overloading issues when the experience is played on low-end devices.

+There are 2 approaches to move around the this restriction:
+1. Re-use the same audio element to play different parts of the audio at different instances using the **"play from"** event.
+2. Break down the scenes such that the total number of Audio elements doesn't go beyond 60.